- galling (adj.)

 - West African nation, named for the river through it, which was so called by 14c.
 Portuguese explorers, said to be a corruption of a native name, Ba-Dimma, meaning "the river."
 Related: Gambian.

 - gambit (n.)

-- "chess opening in which a pawn is risked for advantage later," 1650s, gambett, from Italian gambetto, literally "a tripping up" (as a trick in wrestling), from gamba "leg," from Late Latin gamba (see gambol).
+- "chess opening in which a pawn or piece is risked for advantage later," 1650s, gambett, from Italian gambetto, literally "a tripping up" (as a trick in wrestling), from gamba "leg," from Late Latin gamba (see gambol (n.)).
 Applied to chess openings in Spanish in 1561 by Ruy Lopez, who traced it to the Italian word, but the form in Spanish generally was gambito, which led to French gambit, which has influenced the English spelling of the word.
 Broader sense of "opening move meant to gain advantage" in English is recorded from 1855.

 - gamble (v.)

 - "risk something of value on a game of chance," 1726 (implied in gambling), from a dialectal survival of Middle English gammlen, variant of gamenen "to play, jest, be merry," from Old English gamenian "to play, joke, pun," from gamen (see game (n.)), with form as in fumble, etc. Or possibly gamble is from a derivative of gamel "to play games" (1590s), itself likely a frequentative from game.
 Originally regarded as a slang word.
 The intrusive -b- may be from confusion with unrelated gambol (v.).
 Transitive meaning "to squander in gambling" is from 1808.
 Related: Gambled; gambling.

 - "risky venture," 1823, from gamble (v.).
 As "an act of gambling" by 1879.